rudrabarad/Peperoni-Pizzeria/README.md

 This Repository consist of following things:

--   PEPERONI_PIZZERIA which consists of Main Application ( All the Files for NetBeans Project ) Source code with proper comments for Instructions
+-   PEPERONI_PIZZERIA which consists of Main Application ( All the Files for NetBeans Project )<br>
+*Source code with proper comments for Better Instructions
 -   SCREENSHOTS of Appilcation
     -   Welcome
     -   Home